 When people start on the Weight Watchers (WW) program, they want to know what has worked for others....

-Personally, I have found long-term success (20 ish years) on Weight Watchers.
+Personally, I have found long-term success (20 ish years) with Weight Watchers.
 You can read about my personal Weight Watchers (WW) journey HERE..
 So naturally, I want to share that information with others.
 And therefore, I often find myself writing the same things over and over in A LOT of Facebook groups.
 I decided I would share my tips and tricks right here, in one place, because I want YOU to have success too!

-WW is a lifestyle, NOT a diet
+🥗WW is a lifestyle, NOT a diet

 This is long game, folks so you need to approach it as such.
 I see so many people saying " I can't have this or that now that I'm on the program" but the great thing is that YOU CAN!
 You can actually have anything you want, you just can't have everything you want.